Dentistry

 Some of the natural remedies include;

-Rinsing your mouth: Gently rinse with warm saltwater several times a day to keep the area clean and reduce irritation.
+• Gently rinse the area with warm saltwater several times daily to maintain cleanliness and reduce irritation.

-Eating and drinking carefully: Sip cool fluids through a straw, eat soft foods, and avoid spicy or acidic meals to minimize discomfort.
+• Sip cool fluids through a straw, eat soft foods, and avoid spicy or acidic meals to minimise discomfort.

 Pharmacists can recommend a variety of over-the-counter products to manage the symptoms and promote the healing of mouth ulcers.
-These options work to ease pain and protect the ulcerated area.
+These options help relieve pain and protect the ulcerated area.

-Topical Gels and Pastes: Products such as topical anesthetic gels and protective adhesive pastes are applied directly to the ulcer.
+Products such as topical anaesthetic gels and protective adhesive pastes are applied directly to the ulcer.

-These help by → Creating a physical barrier to shield the sore from irritation while providing localized pain relief.
+These help by creating a physical barrier that shields the sore from irritation while providing localised pain relief.

-These can help by → Reducing the bacterial load in the mouth and minimize the risk of secondary infection.
+These can help by reducing the bacterial load in the mouth and minimising the risk of secondary infection.

-There are many myths surrounding ulcers, and how to treat them.
+There are numerous myths surrounding ulcers and their treatment.
 Let us explore some of these myths and debunk the truth.

-There has been some myths around ulcers and we’re going to walk through them find the truth;
+There have been some myths around ulcers, and we’re going to walk through them find the truth.

 Common myths about mouth ulcers include: